-Refresh your browser to generate a random screenshot from a Glorious Trainwrecks game.
+Refresh your browser to generate a random screenshot from a Glorious Trainwrecks game (this won’t work if you have an ad block).

 Note: This story was also published by OpenFile Ottawa as part of their coverage of the Ottawa game community.